We're all in this together

 Incoming Freshman students must complete the E-Check up and Sexual Violence Prevention Sessions in order to live on campus.

-e-CHUG: The electronic “Check-Up to Go” is a brief, self-assessment that provides you with accurate, detailed and personalized feedback on your use of alcohol, and specific information and helpful resources in the Mercy College community.
+e-CHUG: The electronic “Check-Up to Go” is a brief, self-assessment that provides you with accurate, detailed and personalized feedback on your use of alcohol, and specific information and helpful resources in the Mercy University community.

 Follow the link to access e-CHUG: http://interwork.sdsu.edu/echeckup/usa/alc/coll/mercy

-e-TOKE: The electronic “THC Online Knowledge Experience” is a brief, self-assessment that provides you with accurate, detailed and personalized feedback on your use of marijuana, and specific information and helpful resources in the Mercy College community.
+e-TOKE: The electronic “THC Online Knowledge Experience” is a brief, self-assessment that provides you with accurate, detailed and personalized feedback on your use of marijuana, and specific information and helpful resources in the Mercy University community.

 Follow the link to access e-TOKE: http://interwork.sdsu.edu/echeckup/usa/mj/coll/mercy